v2sCollections/City-of-Dreams/README.md

 ## ![](https://s12.gifyu.com/images/Combat-weopans.png)

 - V can now zoom in with the scope on your weapon.
-- V can now shoot while driving vehicles.
 - V can now craft Scopes and Muzzle attachments.
 - More blood splatters.
 - Dead NPCs now take 5 minutes to become indestructible.
 - Ragdoll physics are now much more realistic.
 - More frequent dismemberment, decapitation and mutilation of the torso.
 - Restores some missing/cut crafting specs for some weapons.
-- Cybernetic eyes allow you to zoom in while aiming.
 - Netrunners can use more hacks on you and reveal your position now they have access to the same hacks as you.
-- NCPD will now chase you in vehicles and will spawn further away from you.
 - Adds a kill counter to the side of the Malorian Arms piston.
 - Holster your weapon by holding the reload button.
 - Adjusted lighting for all explosions and fire effects.
 - Sticky Grenades have been converted to throwable proximity mines.
 - Glowing Knives and Katanas.
+- No throwing knife autoswap.
+- You can now add muzzle attachments to some shotguns.

+### Buffs

+SOR-22

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)